LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/model_summon/Readme.md

   - In some low-flow-rate conditions, errors can rise to ~40%.
   - Occasionally in off-blade regions — may relate to underrepresented flow dynamics.

 > 📉 This best model in the repo was trained using same architecture ([2, 30, 30, 5]) in our paper also **struggle with small-flow-rate predictions**, though they used extrapolation, while this repo uses interpolation to enhance performance on small-flow conditions.
-It seems that the division of training/testing set has not siginificant influence on the final performance of the model, also causes by PINN's nature.
+It seems that the division of training/testing set has not siginificant influence on the final performance of the model, also caused by PINN's nature.

 ---